tebby24/AzureSpeechSubs/README.md

 - `words.json`: word-level timing info
 - `transcript.srt`: subtitle file

-You can get your Azure Speech API key and region from the Azure Portal by creating a Speech resource.
+You can get an API key and region from the Azure Portal by creating a Speech resource.
 Find voices by browsing the [Azure Voice Gallery](https://speech.microsoft.com/portal/voicegallery).

 ### Subtitle Splitting